Program Directory by City

 Archdiocesan Youth Employment Services (AYES)

-Offers comprehensive job training services for youth and young adults, ages 14 to 24, including vocational training, paid internships, career planning, job preparation, placement into post-secondary education or advanced training, and support services under the Workforce Investment Act; job training, education, and career planning; and Summer Jobs programs.
+Offers comprehensive job training services for youth and young adults, ages 14 to 24, that include career planning, education and job placement or post-secondary education.

 3250 Wilshire Blvd., Suite 1010, Los Angeles, CA 90010